 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

-The Dallas Stars are on their home ice at American Airlines Center Thursday to square off against the Seattle Kraken for Game 5 of the NHL Playoffs Second Round, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
+Game 5 of the NHL Playoffs Second Round on Thursday will see the Dallas Stars host the Seattle Kraken, starting at 9:30 PM ET on TNT, SportsNet, and TVAS.
 The series is tied 2-2.
-The Stars are the favorite (-190) in this matchup with the Kraken (+160).
+The Stars have -190 moneyline odds against the Kraken (+160).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!